 Is the Toyota Corolla FWD or RWD?

-- Improved Fuel Efficiency: FWD vehicles generally have better fuel economy due to their lighter weight and more efficient drivetrain layout.
+- Improved fuel economy due to the lighter drivetrain components

-- Enhanced Traction: FWD provides better traction on slippery surfaces, such as rain or snow, as the weight of the engine is over the front wheels.
+- Better traction in wet or snowy conditions, as the weight of the engine over the front wheels provides more grip

 Most models now used the front-wheel drive layout except the AE85 and AE86, which were to be the last Corollas offered in the rear-wheel drive or FR layout.
 The AE85 and AE86 chassis codes were also used for the Sprinter (including the Sprinter Trueno).